argonautproject/data-query/pages/_includes/argo-vitalsigns-intro.md

 profile:

 -   Query for vital signs of a particular patient
--   Query for patients with a particular type of vital sign measurement
+-   Record vital signs of a particular patient

 ##### Mandatory Data Elements and Terminology